ifm/ifm3d/README.md

     <td>Provides a bridge from raw camera bytes to OpenCV and PCL image encodings.</td>
   </tr>
   <tr>
-    <td>opencv</td>
+    <td>opencv - DEPRECATED</td>
     <td>This is an officially supported and alternate data container to the
-    default Image module.
+    STLImage module.
 This module provides a bridge from raw camera bytes to OpenCV image encodings without any dependence upon PCL.</td>
   </tr>
   <tr>